Revolutionary-Games/Thrive/doc/setup_instructions.md

 If you use the "download as zip" option on Github, it won't work.
 This is because that option won't properly include the Git LFS files in it.

+Thrive uses git submodules so to make sure those are up to date you need to run the following after cloning or pulling in latest changes if the submodules were updated: `git submodule update --init --recursive`

 Note: a path with spaces in it MAY NOT WORK, so to avoid issues you should clone to a folder like `~/projects` or `C:/projects`.
 Also, long